Nepal & Tibet Highlights 14 Days

 Day 09: At Lhasa (B)

-In the morning, visit the Institute of Tibetan Medicine and visit Potala Palace- probably the principal target of most of the visitors, Sera Monastery- the last of the three Yellow Sect monasteries to be built in Lhasa and the tour concludes in Norbulinka- the summer palace of the Dalai Lama.
+In the morning, visit the Institute of Tibetan Medicine and visit Potala Palace - probably the principal target of most of the visitors, Sera Monastery - the last of the three Yellow Sect monasteries to be built in Lhasa and the tour concludes in Norbulinkha - the summer palace of the Dalai Lama.
 Overnight in Lhasa at Kyichu hotel.

 Day 10: At Lhasa (B)

-Today, you will visit Drepung Monastery- the largest, richest and the most powerful of the three major Yellow Sect monasteries of Tibet, the ancient Jorkhang Temple in the old Tibetan quarter of Lhasa and the Barkhor Street that forms the pilgrim circuit around the Jorkhang Temple.
+Today, you will visit Drepung Monastery - the largest, richest and the most powerful of the three major Yellow Sect monasteries of Tibet, the ancient Jorkhang temple in the old Tibetan quarter of Lhasa and the Barkhor Street that forms the pilgrim circuit around Jorkhang Temple.
 Overnight in Lhasa at Kyichu hotel.